tum-esm/hermes/sensor/README.md

         ...
 ```

 The `insert-name-here-cli.sh` will point to the currently used version.
 Upgrading the software:

-1. Downloading the new version into the respective directory
+1. Download the new version into the respective directory
+2. Migrate the config.json
-2. Updating the `insert-name-here-cli.sh` to point to the new version
+3. Update the `insert-name-here-cli.sh` to point to the new version
-3. Calling `insert-name-here-cli start` using the `at in 1 minute` command
+4. Call `insert-name-here-cli start` using the `at in 1 minute` command
-4. Calling `sys.exit()`
+5. Call `sys.exit()`